P.A. and 3D printing for production tools.

 “Our interest in 3D printing arose about 3 years ago, with the idea of speeding up the prototyping of new products and starting to touch the design and, in some cases, even the operation of the articles from the early stages of design, even before going into the car to produce the pre-production of the article.”

 Have you purchased a printer or have you preferred to use a printing service?
 How often do you use 3D printers?

 “Initially, we were using external service, but the costs and turnaround times did not give us the efficiency we were looking for.
 So we bought a FormLab Form 2.
 We recently expanded our fleet with the purchase of a Markforged X7 and another Form 2.
 We use 3D printing a couple of times a week.”

-What are the advantages of 3D printing in the production tools field ?
+What are the advantages of 3D printing?

 “Let’s take into account the time it takes for a company to obtain an injection mould today.
 It is necessary to calculate the times related to the machine tooling, production programming, quality control, etc..
 And when the part finally arrives at the testing department, we just have to hope that everything goes well.
 In practice, everything is rarely perfect, so you find yourself having lost a month or two and then having to start over from the design phase.
 That’s why 3D printers play a very important role: it is the answer to the aesthetics, assembly and operational needs of the industry.
 Without taking into he 3D printing certinly involves.
 Indeed, nowadays prototyping costs are becoming lower and lower.